apache/druid/docs/dependencies/metadata-storage.md

 Value 1 in the `used` column means that the segment should be "used" by the cluster (i.e., it should be loaded and available for requests).
 Value 0 means that the segment should not be loaded into the cluster.
 We do this as a means of unloading segments from the cluster without actually removing their metadata (which allows for simpler rolling back if that is ever an issue).
+The `used` column has a corresponding `last_used` column that indicates the date at the instant that the `used` status of the segment was last updated.
+This information can be used by the coordinator to determine if a segment is a candidate for deletion (if automated segment killing is enabled).

 The `payload` column stores a JSON blob that has all of the metadata for the segment.
 Some of the data in the `payload` column intentionally duplicates data from other columns in the segments table.